SSLMate/sctdemo/README.md

 You need a wildcard certificate without embedded SCTs, which you can obtain from Amazon Web Services.

-To run sctdemod on port 443 with the certificate, run:
+To start sctdemod, listening on port 443 with your certificate, run:

 ```
 sctdemod -cert /path/to/cert_chain_and_key.pem -listen tcp:443
 ```

+After starting sctdemod, you can connect to it over TLS on port 443, and it will return a TLS handshake with SCTs from the logs specified in the first component of the server name you use to connect.
 Unlike the public instance, sctdemod uses a hex-encoded [key ID](https://www.rfc-editor.org/rfc/rfc6962#section-3.2) prefix as the log identifier.
 For example, `0d1dbc89-dddcca34-ef9d0442.example.com` would serve SCTs from Sectigo Elephant 2025h2, Google Xenon 2025h2, and Geomys Tuscolo 2025h2.
 The prefix can be any length as long as it unambiguously identifies a log.

 ### Usage